tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   ![Two blobs dummy data](Images/neuron-two-blobs.png)

-* As we did with other machine learning algorithms, the data is split intro training and testing datasets.
+* As we did with other machine learning algorithms, the data is split into training and testing datasets.

   ```python
   X_train, X_test, y_train, y_test = train_test_split(X, y, random_state=78)